 By default, Slack gives all members of a workspace the ability to invite new members to the workspace.
 Although this can be useful sometimes, in general, you should restrict this option and enable a check on who gets to add people to the workspace.
 To turn off this option, go to the Permissions and hit Expand next to Invitations.
 Here, check the checkbox next to Require admin approval, and from the available options under Send invitation requests to, select either Add admins or This channel.
 While the former requires the approval of admins, the latter sends the requests to a channel, which then needs to be approved.

 10. Set a reminder for yourself

-When you work with teams, oftentimes, the tasks get distributed among team members to be more efficient and organized.
-So, for such times, to stay on top of your work, setting up a reminder to finish the task in the stipulated time frame can prove to be helpful.
+When you work with teams, oftentimes, the tasks get distributed among team members to improve efficiency and maximize output.
+So, for such times, setting up a reminder to finish a task in the stipulated time frame can help you stay on top of your work.
 To create a reminder, with any channel open, tap on the lightning icon in the message box and select Set myself a reminder.
 On the next screen, give your reminder a suitable name, time, and description.
 Finally, click Create, and you should have your reminder set.

 11. Create custom Slackbot responses

-While you can have multiple channels in your workspace for different subject matters, there is always the need to reply to messages or queries that require an instant response.
+While you can have multiple channels in your workspace for different projects and departments in your organization, there is always the need to reply to messages or queries that require an instant response.
 And although you or your other team members can do this, leveraging the power of Slackbot to respond to queries that arise every-now-and-then is a godsend.
-For instance, if you get a lot of queries around passwords, links, etc. you can have the Slackbot answer to these questions.
+For instance, if you get a lot of queries around passwords, links, etc., you can have the Slackbot answer such queries for you.
 To set this up, go to Customise your workspace, and here, enter the most asked questions under the When someone says input box and the response under the Slackbot responds box.
 Finally, hit Save response.
 To add more such responses to common queries that you often come across, hit the Add new response button, and follow the same steps.

 12. Create a to-do list